Field processes

 GeoStatsProcesses.LUSIM

-The LU simulation method introduced by Alabert 1987.
+The LU simulation method introduced by Alabert 1987 and Davis 1987.

 The full covariance matrix is built to include all locations of the data, and samples from the multivariate Gaussian are drawn via a lower-upper (LU) matrix factorization.